Florida National University

 Florida National University is a private for-profit university in Hialeah, Florida.
 It was established in 1988.
 The student body is diverse, though primarily Hispanic.
 It is accredited by the Southern Association of Colleges and Schools (SACS).

+Accreditation

+Florida National University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Florida National University is also programmatically accredited by several agencies including the Accreditation Commission for Business Schools and Programs (ACBSP), the Accreditation Commission for Education in Nursing (ACEN), the Commission on Accreditation for Physical Therapy Education (CAPTE), the Commission on Collegiate Nursing Education (CCNE), and the Commission on Accreditation for Respiratory Care (CoARC).